KarthikSaladi047/maven-pipekine/README.md

+# Automation using Jenkins and Scripting.

-# Automation of building, testing & deploying a Java Application using Maven, Jenkins, Docker and Shell Scripting
+Automation of building, testing & deploying a Java Application using Maven, Jenkins, Docker and Shell Scripting

 The Stages involved in this project are:
 - Local machine setup (Pre-requisites)